coinranking/cryptocurrency-icons/README.md

 Cryptocurrency icons
 ====================

-List of SVG vector cryptocurrency icons/logos that are used on https://coinranking.com.
+List of SVG vector cryptocurrency icons/logos that are used on [coinranking.com](https://coinranking.com "coinranking.com").

-Pull requests are definitely appreciated!
+**This icon collection is deprecated.**
+Use our API to get icons of all coins listed on Coinranking.
+Go to [docs.coinranking.com](https://docs.coinranking.com "Coinranking API documentation")